sait-wbdv/winter-2024/src/lib/content/assessments/cpnt-200/final-project.md

 - Add rls policy for authenticated users to have read access to a collection that non-authenticated users don't
 - Create a protected route that can only be seen by authenticated users [article](https://masteringnuxt.com/blog/protecting-server-routes)
 - Generate some placeholder content to demonstrate this working correctly
+- inauthenticated access should throw an error page with the ability for the user to get back home via a link

 ### 5 points: Peer Evaluation